9: …And the World Will Go On Without You

 N licked his finger and peeled away the next page.
 It was a hot day in autumn, and he leaned against a bookshelf, one hand running through the carpet’s fine texture.
 Freshly swept and shampooed.

 All in all, it meant N hadn’t had much time to himself lately… and he kind of just wanted to read some more.
-This was Cyn’res favorite story, but he’d never gotten to the end.
+This was Cyn’s favorite story, but no matter what, he could never seem to get to the ending.

 He turned the page, and gave a small ‘ooh’ at the illustration on the next space — it was the monster, with way more mouths and spikey tentacles than N expected in a book like this.